 - Engage the team in brainstorming

 - Switch chairs or change up anything to break up the monotony

 Allow Some “White Space” for Spontaneous Creativity and Engagement

 Don’t cram so many items on the agenda that you struggle to complete it.
 Instead, leave some room at the end for spontaneous discussion.
 If the meeting ends early, then let everyone go early.
 Everyone appreciates found time as well.

 Use Team Meetings to Collaborate

 Instead of just sharing information, try solving a problem or working with the group on arriving at a decision.
 Yes, it’s challenging and can be messy, but that’s where we get the most value from meetings.

 Being the leader of a meeting isn’t about flaunting authority or abusing power.
 Chastising someone for being late in front of the team is an example of doing this.
 Keep a sense of humor and your humility.

 Keep track of action items and make sure people do what they say they are going to do.
 It’s frustrating to show up at the next meeting and find out half the team didn’t bother doing what they committed to in the last meeting.
 Follow up before the meeting and hold individuals accountable for their commitments.

 Be a Role Model Leader

 Team meetings are not a time to let your guard down and kick back with your team.
-Hold yourself and your team to the highest standards of conduct, which means no off-color jokes, picking on team members, cynicism, and sarcasm, or bashing other departments or management.
-Think about the kind leader you want to be known for, and then show up to each and every meeting being that leader.
+Hold yourself and your team to the highest standards of conduct, which means no off-color jokes, picking on team members, cynicism and sarcasm, or bashing other departments or management.
+Think about the kind of leader you want to be known as, and then show up to each and every meeting being that leader.

 The Bottom Line